![]() |

 From juicy, made-to-order burgers at The Hut Drive Inn Restaurant, to fine dining at the Kingfisher Restaurant and Lounge (at Halcyon Hot Springs), the village of Nakusp has a surprisingly good selection of eateries.
 Grab a beer at Leland’s, the oldest continuously running hotel in BC with an awesome lakeside patio!
 Gabi’s Fairytale Cafe has Nakusp’s best coffee and scones, and handmade chocolates from Jennifer’s Chocolate Shop make a great treat or souvenir.

-Nakusp is about 6.5 hours from Calgary and getting there is half the fun!
+Nakusp is about 6.5 hours from Calgary.
+Getting there is half the fun!
 Head west on Highway 1, then leave the TransCanada Highway at Revelstoke and take the road less travelled: Highway 23 south.
 The scenic route to Nakusp winds through mountains along Upper Arrow lake and includes a free ferry ride at the halfway point.
 From the ferry, it’s 48 km to Nakusp.

 3 comments